How to block ISP from tracking your history

 Short guide on how to stop ISP monitoring

 - Choose a VPN that suits you.
-We recommend NordVPN, as it offers excellent security.
+We recommend NordVPN, now 68% OFF!

 - Create a profile and download the app.